msmolka/ZNetCS.AspNetCore.Compression/README.md

 A small package to allow decompress incoming request and compress outgoing response inside ASP.NET Core application.
 This package by default supports GZIP and Deflate compression and decompression.

+This package compresses all content in memory before sending it to client to provide new `Content-Length`.

 ## Installing